-The ERIE mixer drum shell is made of 3/4" steel in the cylinder section.
-During manufacture, the drum-around tolerance is held to a tight specification of ±.031”.
-This drum-around tolerance ensures a tight fit between the drum shell and bull gear.
+The ERIE 12 cubic yard mixer drum shell is made of 3/4″ steel in the cylinder section.
+During manufacture, the roundness of the drum is held to a tight tolerance of ±.031”.
+This tolerance ensures a tight fit between the drum shell and bull gear.

 The ERIE mixer is held in vertical alignment by three sets of edge rollers.
 Each edge roller is made of 4140 steel, annealed for wear hardening and machined to a close tolerance of ±.002”.
-The roller assemblies are mounted on steel pads with slotted adjustment holes to provide the exact vertical positioning of the drum.
+ERIE mixers feature adjustable roller assemblies, which when properly adjusted, results in an extended bull gear life over those with fixed roller assemblies.

 The unique hinge and link tilting mechanism on the ERIE mixer is like no other in the industry.
-This design allows the mixer to discharge farther out in the drive-lane, higher than others with a 55 degree tilt angle.
+This design allows the mixer to discharge higher and farther out in the drive-lane, and with a 55-degree tilt angle.
 This keeps the rest of the plant lower and helps to keep the mixer cleaned out better.

 Ball bushing design in the hinge, link and cylinders allow for the mixer during discharge to accommodate the shifting loads and float on special ball bushings rather than on rigid pin connections which could cause failure and fatigue.